 Repelling methods for ground bees are best executed at night while the bees are sleeping.
 Ground bees are docile, but they’ll sting if they feel you’re threatening their nest.

-Although, keep in mind that ground bees are essential to the environment and safe to have in your garden unless you have a serious infestation.
+Keep in mind that ground bees are essential to the environment and safe to have in your garden unless you have a serious infestation.
 They pollinate flowers and perform other essential functions for plants to thrive.
 So you could consider leaving the bees alone if they aren’t too invasive.

 How to Get Rid of Ground Bees Without Chemicals? | Natural Methods

-There are several natural repelling methods you can use to get rid of ground bees that are healthy for the environment.
+There are several natural repelling methods you can use to get rid of ground bees that are healthy for the environment:

 Cover Nesting Holes

-One way is to cover their nesting holes.
 Blocking the bees from returning to their nest works twofold.
 For one, it prevents them from laying more eggs on your property.
 This also forces the bees to abandon the nest and find somewhere else to live once they discover they can’t get back in.

 When covering a nesting hole, many people use bricks since they’re sturdy and can cover the entire opening.
 Bricks also won’t wash away with rain or wind.
 If you don’t have loose bricks available, any similarly heavy and sturdy object will do.